 After the new investment offering presentation, however the syndicator decided to approach it, the next step is to secure financial commitments from the passive investors.

 If you are a passive investor, if the deal aligns with your investment goals, you can verbally commit to investing in the deal.
 How you make your commitment will vary for syndicator to syndicator.
-For my company, we ask our passive investors to send us an email with their commitments and we hold their spot until they review and sign the required documentation, which I will outline in the next section.
+For my company, we send our investors a recording of the conference call and ask them to send us an email with their commitments (and whether they are investing as an individual or LLC) and we hold their spot until they review and sign the required documentation, which I will outline in the next section.

 If you are an apartment syndicator, this process will vary depending on your experience level.
 When you are first starting out, you will need to be more proactive when securing commitments.
 A good strategy is to send emails to your investor database every week or two, inviting them to invest in the deal and providing them a new piece of positive information.
 You don’t want to send them an email that only asks them to invest.
 You want to provide a new piece of positive information like a due diligence report came back clean, a new development that was recently announced down the street, the rental comparable report came back and the rents are higher than what you projected, etc. Then, as you gain more experience and credibility from passive investors, they will come to you.
 Your goal should be to have 100% of the funding 30 days before closing.
 And once the deal is fully funded, don’t turn away interested investors.
 Instead, tell them that the deal is fully funded but that you will put them on a waiting list.

 The last step is for the passive investors to make their investments official by reviewing and signing the required documentation.
 There are five main documents that the syndicator needs to prepare (with the help of their real estate and securities attorney) and the passive investors need to sign in order to make the investments official.
 We will send our investors these documents to sign via Adobe Sign.

 - Private Placement Memorandum (PPM)